 Aware that he gets made fun of?

-Aware that he makes feel so unconditionally loved and cherished each day?
+Aware that he makes me feel so unconditionally loved and cherished each day?

 Aware that he has never had a sleepover at someone else’s house?

-Aware that a change of seasons, class schedule, teacher, could cause a few weeks of escalations?
+Aware that a change of seasons, class schedule, or teacher could cause a few weeks of escalations?

 Aware that each night I coach him on how to talk to his friends to ask for their numbers so he can text like other kids?